Karitane – Hapori Whānui

 - Plunket website - information on working as a community Karitane

-- Whitireia Polytechnic website - information on the National Certificate in Tamariki Ora - Well Child Services
+- Whitireia Polytechnic website - information on the New Zealand Certificate in Health and Wellbeing (Level 4)

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.